 This controversy emerged after a bid was made for a trivial modification in the oath of elected representatives.
 It was only partially subdued after then Federal law Minister Zahid Hamid resigned.
 These pseudo-religious clerics reckon such reforms as an attack on the finality of prophethood declaration and the Muslims’ religious sentiments.

-A brief history of this country reveals that debating over “blasphemy laws” along with Ahmadiyya community, the children of so-called lesser God, is a hot potato in the country and even its mighty military generals eschew from commenting on it.
+A brief history of this country reveals that debating over “blasphemy laws” along with Ahmadiyya community, the children of a so-called lesser God, is a hot potato in the country and even its mighty military generals eschew from commenting on it.
 Back in 2016, a famous TV anchor’s show was banned the very next day after only offering to discuss topics related to the matter considered controversial in Pakistan.

-After Salmaan Taseer’s assassination by member of his security fleet, such terrible episodes are becoming a norm.
+After Salmaan Taseer’s assassination by a member of his security fleet, such terrible episodes are becoming a norm.
 For instance, in recent past, we have observed deplorable events when folks have hurled shoes and ink on political leaders including a former prime minister and other executive cabinet members at public gatherings.

 In the past, nearly all political parties have resorted to this tool of hatred against a religious minority in order to whip up sentiment and emotion.
 And none have deemed that one day this fire will engulf all and sundry who seldom speaks over the blasphemy laws and rights of minorities.
 At this time, when election campaigns are in full swing, such tragic incidents are inevitable and practically impossible to eradicate.